From searching rooms to cracking codes – no matter your team size or the room difficulty, these tips will help you get out in time.

-Granted, at first there are literally 10,000 possible combinations to try out.
+Granted, at first there are literally 10,000 possible combinations to try out on a 4-digit lock.
 But once you’ve collected three digits, why bother searching for the final one?

-Try out varaitions of the combination using your three found digits with 0-9 as your final number.
+Try out variations of the combination using your three found digits with 0-9 as your final number.
 With only 10 possibilities, you’ll crack the code in no time.

 PSA: Don’t try this with a digital lock if you know or suspect there to be a penalty / lock out for too many incorrect attempts.
 It’s not worth it.